 At the Center for Disease Control and Prevention (CDC), this issue has become one of serious concern.
-As part of a new Model Health Code under development to deal with Recreational Water Illness (RWI), CDC is paying very close attention to air quality around indoor swimming pools.
+As part of a new Model Health Code developed to deal with Recreational Water Illness (RWI), CDC is paying very close attention to air quality around indoor swimming pools.
 CDC realizes that many of the biological and chemical substances that are of concern while in the water, are just as dangerous once they become airborne in the room.
-(For more information about RWI, see our article on the subject.)

-As is discussed in our article titled “What can we do about chlorine odors?”, good practices to control chloramines include approaches to control their formation in the water and approaches to “break-up” or destroy chloramines once they form in the water.
+Best practices to control chloramines include approaches to control their formation in the water and approaches to “break-up” or destroy chloramines once they form in the water.
 It must be understood however, that neither of these approaches will keep chloramines from forming in the swimming pool.
-These methods attempt to minimize chloramine presence in the swimming pool, but by their very nature, chloramines will form when people get in the pool and they will “off-gas” into the air surrounding the pool.
+These methods attempt to minimize chloramine presence in the swimming pool, but by their very nature, chloramines will form when people get in the pool.
+Chloramines will then “off-gas” into the air surrounding the pool.

 This leads us to the discussion of what to do with the chloramines that will inevitably form and become airborne.
 Before exploring this topic in detail, there are important facts about chloramine-laced air you must know.
 The main fact is that chloramine air is much heavier than clean air.
 Because of this, the offensive chloramine air tends to remain low in the room close to the pool water surface where it initially formed.